Second Global Unity Forum

 Archbishop D’Souza, President of the All India Christian Council, hailed “the NU’s efforts to create a unified movement within Islam to oppose radicalism and promote humanitarianism,” saying “There’s no more logical place for a Statement of this significance to emerge but from the ancient capital of the world’s most populous Muslim country, a country that has historically represented the best of Islam.”

-.Download a one-page PDF copy of this communiqué (minus images).
+.Download a PDF copy of this communiqué (minus images).

 You may also wish to read: